 The measurable objectives established in the Basin Analysis Report for the Napa Valley Subbasin provide a reasonable margin of operational flexibility under adverse conditions where applicable and utilize components such as historical water budgets, seasonal and long-term trends, and periods of drought.
 Groundwater elevations serve as the proxy for multiple sustainability indicators where reasonable.
 For representative monitoring sites where, long-term periods of record are not available, as in the case of the dedicated monitoring wells constructed in 2014, which were developed specifically to monitor groundwater-surface water interactions, measurable objectives established at these facilities will be reviewed and reevaluated as appropriate, as the collection of available data for each site expands to better reflect true long-term variability at those locations.

-Total water use in the Napa Valley Subbasin, including groundwater extracted from the Subbasin, surface water from sources within the Napa River Watershed, and imported surface water delivered through the State Water Project, is estimated to have been 34,793 acre-feet in water year 2016 and 34,142 acre-feet in water year 2017.
-Total estimated groundwater use in the Subbasin was 17,039 acre-feet in water year 2016 and 15,831 acre-feet in water year 2017.
-As noted above annual groundwater storage changes were positive in both water years 2016 and 2017, at 6,056 acre-feet and 4,470 acre-feet, respectively.
-Cumulative changes in groundwater storage show a net increase of 13,702 acre-feet from water years 1988 to 2017 in the principal aquifer of Napa Valley Subbasin.
+Total water use in the Napa Valley Subbasin, including groundwater extracted from the Subbasin, surface water from sources within the Napa River Watershed, and imported surface water delivered through the State Water Project, is estimated to have been 37,174 acre-feet in water year 2018.
+Total estimated groundwater extraction in the Subbasin was 17,889 acre-feet.
+As noted above, groundwater storage volume decreased in 2018, by 9,413 acre-feet.
+Cumulative changes in groundwater storage show a net increase of 4,388 acre-feet from 1988 – 2018 in the principal aquifer of Napa Valley Subbasin.

-Groundwater use in water years 2016 and 2017 was comparable to amounts used in recent years dating back to 2004.
-Over the full 30-year period, annual storage changes in the aquifer system have fluctuated between positive and negative values, generally in accordance with the water year type.
-Cumulative changes in groundwater storage have also fluctuated between positive and negative values, indicating stable groundwater storage conditions and the absence of chronic depletions of groundwater storage.
-Groundwater use in the Subbasin in water years 2016 and 2017 remained below the sustainable yield range of 17,000 to 20,000 acre-feet per year identified in the Basin Analysis Report.
-Together, the findings presented in this report regarding groundwater conditions at representative monitoring sites, changes in groundwater storage, and groundwater use demonstrate that the Napa Valley Subbasin has continued to be managed sustainably through 2017.
+Groundwater extraction in water year 2018 was comparable to amounts used in recent years dating back to 2004.
+Over a full 30-year period, annual storage changes in the aquifer system have fluctuated between positive and negative values, generally in accordance with the water year type.
+Cumulative changes in groundwater storage have also fluctuated between positive and negative values, indicating long-term stable groundwater storage conditions, the absence of chronic depletions of groundwater storage, and an overall condition of a basin in balance.
+Groundwater extraction in the Subbasin in water year 2018 remained within the sustainable yield range of 17,000 to 20,000 acre-feet per year identified in the Basin Analysis Report.
+Together, the findings presented in this report regarding groundwater conditions at representative monitoring sites, changes in groundwater storage, and groundwater extraction demonstrate that the Napa Valley Subbasin has continued to be managed sustainably through 2018.